 - milk for egg wash

-Make sure the butter and cream cheese are room temperature.
+Start by letting your butter and cream cheese come to room temperature.
 In a standing mixer fitted with the paddle attachment, or with a hand mixer, cream the cream cheese and butter until light.
-Add 1/4 cup sugar, salt and vanilla.
-Turn mixer to low and add the flour gradually until just combined.

-While dough is chilling, prepare the filling.
-Mix the brown sugar, 6 Tablespoons of granulated sugar, and chopped walnuts in a bowl.
-Next, puree the apricot jam in a food processor so it’s a little smoother and easier to spread.
+While the dough is chilling, prepare the filling.
+Mix the brown sugar, 6 tablespoons of granulated sugar, cinnamon, and chopped walnuts in a bowl.

-On a lightly floured board, roll each ball into a 9″ circle.
+On a lightly floured board, roll each ball of dough into a 9″ circle.
 I like to use the bottom of my springform pan as a guide, trimming it and patching the dough as needed.

-Sprinkle each circle of with 1/4 of the cinnamon walnut filling (around 1/3 of a cup).
+Sprinkle each circle with 1/4 of the cinnamon walnut filling (around 1/3 of a cup).
 Press the filling lightly into the dough.

-Cut each circle into equal wedges using a pizza cutter or sharp knife.
-Next, roll the cookies, starting with the wide end of each wedge, roll each wedge until it looks like a little croissant.
+Next, roll the cookies.
+Starting with the wide end of each wedge, roll each wedge until it looks like a little croissant.
 The point should be on the bottom.

-Place rugelach on baking sheets lined with parchment paper or a silpat.
+Place the rugelach on baking sheets lined with parchment paper or a silpat.
 Chill for 30 minutes.
 (You can freeze the rugelach at this point too.)

-Preheat the oven to 350 degrees F.
+Meanwhile, preheat the oven to 350 degrees F.

 Bake for 15 to 20 minutes, or until lightly golden brown.
 Remove to wire racks and let cool.